advaithhl/CheckMate/README.md

 - **Terraform** creates all AWS infrastructure namely a bare **AWS Amplify Gen 2** application with custom rewrite rules to enable client-side routing, **AWS API Gateway**, its routes and CORS configuration, five **AWS Lambda**s running the zip files created by **Docker Compose** for each route, **AWS DynamoDB** tables to store app data, **AWS App Auto Scaling** policies, and all the required IAM roles with fine-grained permissions.

-- **React** uses **React router**'s client-side routing to determine and load components made using **RadixUI**.
+- **React** uses **React Router**'s client-side routing to determine and load components made using **RadixUI**.

 - The components rely on data/state provided by **Tanstack Query**, which in turn uses **Axios** to make HTTP requests to the **AWS API Gateway**.

-- **Vite** bundles all of these together and hard codes the URL of the **AWS API Gateway** provided in a **dotenv** format during build time and creates a folder containing a highly optimized bundle of static assets.
+- **Vite** bundles all of these together and hardcodes the URL of the **AWS API Gateway** provided in a **dotenv** format during build time and creates a folder containing a highly optimized bundle of static assets.
 This is done inside a `node` container which uses Docker volumes to share files between itself and the host system.

 - Finally, **boto3** is used to zip the folder and deploy it to **AWS Amplify Gen 2**.
-This is done in a `python` container which again uses Docker volumes to bind host file system to that of the container's.
+This is done inside a `python` container, which again uses Docker volumes to bind host file system to that of the container's.

 As of now, the official AWS Terraform module does **not** support zip deployments to **AWS Amplify** and an [issue](https://github.com/hashicorp/terraform-provider-aws/issues/24720) is open in Github for this.
 However, since the feature is supported by the REST API, **boto3** also supports this.
 This is one of the reasons why **boto3** was needed to place the deployment.